4. Water Footprint Assessment

 Figure 2D.4.1 Map showing the total water footprint of consumption per country in the period 1996–2005 (cubic meter per year per capita).
 Countries shown in green have a water footprint that is smaller than the global average; countries shown in shades of yellow to red have a water footprint larger than the global average.
 Source: Hoekstra and Mekonnen (2012).
 Found here.
 Used with permission.

 The range of total WFs per capita is high for developing countries, ranging from 550–3,800 m3/y per capita.
 This range is narrower for industrialized countries, from 1,250–2,850 m3/y per capita.
 The United States is on the high end of this with a per capital WF of 2,842 m3/y while the United Kingdom is on the low end with a per capita WF of 1,258 m3/y.
 This is in large part due to food production choices.
-The U.S. consumes 4.5 times the amount of beef as the global average while the UK consumes only 2 time the global average of beef.
+The U.S. consumes 4.5 times the amount of beef as the global average while the UK consumes only 2 times the global average of beef.
 This means the U.S. has a much higher green and blue water component in its WF put towards raising cattle, one of the higher virtual water content foods.
 In addition, how cattle are raised in the U.S. is very different than in the UK as the UK has a much smaller reliance on animal feedlots.
 The widespread usage of feedlots in the U.S. contributes to a higher grey water footprint related to cattle production.

 Historically, governments have only assessed water used within the country (the internal water) to make national water plans.
 However, this fails to consider virtual water trade and the amount of water that was used in other countries and imported (the external water).
 In assessing the global water footprint for a country, both the internal and external water needs to be measured.
 Figure 2D.4.2 below shows the water footprint just for crops and animal products consumed by citizens of the United States.
 This set of maps shows the total water footprint per capita (bottom map), as well as how each of the three water footprint components (green, blue, and grey) contribute to this total (top three maps).
 On these maps, any water within U.S. borders is internal water and water in all other countries is external water that was imported to the U.S. via virtual water trade.